bgord/knowledge/roadmap.md

 - How to use Exclude?
 - ~~What are intersection types?~~
 - What is 'never' in TS?
-- How to deal with mutually exclusive types?
+- How to deal with mutually exclusive types in intersections?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~